JohnGaughan/calculatorio.com/about.md

 I created this web site to share with the world some of the work I have done on various Factorio calculators, spreadsheets, and other creations.

-The official wiki is no longer a place to store user creations, and certain [popular content](/balancers/) has been removed.
-While not exactly calculators, some of that content has a home here.

 This site does not contain any paid advertising nor does it knowingly track users.
 My goal is to have a simple site that loads quickly and is completely non-commercial.

-[Jekyll](https://jekyllrb.com/) is the software used to build this site.
-It is generated similar to a code compiler, resulting in static HTML and CSS files used on the web server.
-This reduces server load and prevents many security problems caused by technology such as PHP.

 You can view the entire site's source code in [the Calculatorio repository on GitHub](https://github.com/calculatorio/calculatorio.com).